 - Childhood onset OCD 3 : 1 [R]

 As I searched to answer why the male prevalence is so dramatic, I uncovered substantial amounts of scientific research.
-Countless studies explaining both the sex differences in these disorders and the reasons why elevated pre and postnatal androgens are a suspected culprit.
+Countless studies explain the sex differences in these disorders and link them to increased androgen levels, including high exposure in utero.
+[R]

 Male dominant traits in autism spectrum disorders

 ASD has been hypothesized to be an exaggeration of the typically male traits of low-empathizing and high-systemizing behaviors.
 The ‘Extreme male brain‘ theory of Autism as it’s somewhat politically incorrectly called, has been analyzed and supported by many research papers such as, The Systemizing Quotient.

 The theory is that females typically have a stronger drive to empathize and respond to another person’s emotions and thoughts, while males generally have a stronger drive to systemize, analyze, and construct certain rule-based systems and many people with ASD’s tend to exude higher male brain characteristics.

 Elevated androgen levels in spectrum disorders

 A large number of studies have found elevated androgens associated with autism spectrum disorders.
 A small sampling of them include: